sealsystems/node-eslint-config-es/README.md

 ## Implementation details

 **Please note:** This module is part of the build and release infrastructure.
-In order to prevent endless loops when automatically updating dependencies via Dependabot, devDependencies are not included in the [config file](.dependabot/config.yml).
+In order to prevent endless loops when automatically updating dependencies, Dependabot is not enabled.